Woman awaits pregnancy test results.

 Here are three easy options from Labcorp OnDemand that may be relevant depending on the phase of family planning you’re in:

-• Ovarian Reserve: By age 30, only 10% of a woman’s eggs remain, and only 3% typically remain by age 40.
+• Women's Fertility Ovarian Reserve: By age 30, only 10% of a woman’s eggs remain, and only 3% typically remain by age 40.
 This package provides an assessment of a woman's ability to conceive by measuring the hormones that play a vital role in the production of eggs.
 While no laboratory test can predict the likelihood of pregnancy, this fertility blood test can assess egg quantity to help predict ovarian response to stimulation (if, for example, you decide egg freezing or in vitro fertilization are right for you).
 It can also indicate conditions like PCOS (polycystic ovarian syndrome) that may affect your ability to conceive.

 • Thyroid Health Blood Test: Your thyroid is essential to your health and well-being, and women are 5-8x times more likely than men to have thyroid problems.
 Hypothyroidism (or an underactive thyroid) is a leading cause of difficulty in becoming pregnant and carrying a pregnancy to term.